chuyuan7826/My-Bioinformatics-Journey/Environment-Setup/01-Environment-Setup.md

 Of course, you can ask anything you want.

-## 5. 🎉 Explore working with conda yourself🎉
+## 5. 🎉 Explore working with conda yourself 🎉
 Congratulations!
 You've stepped out further!

 ## 6. Quick Command Cheat Sheet